Are you thinking of living in Havant?

 Cost of Living

-The cost of living is one of those factors which we have no control over and all it ever seems to do is go up!
+The cost of living is one of those factors we have no control over and all it ever seems to do is go up, especially in recent months!

 Whilst we may not be able to stop this ever-increasing reality, there are things we can do to offset these inevitable rises.

-Be patient.
-It takes time to get used to budgeting.
-But it doesn’t have to be all-consuming.
+It takes time to get used to budgeting but it shouldn’t have to be all-consuming.

 Just a few short sharp changes and you will be impressed at what a big difference it will make.